tenacityteam/tenacity-legacy/README.md

 ### Translations

-You can help us translate Tenacity and make it more accessible to the people that also speak your language on [Weblate](https://hosted.weblate.org/projects/tenacity).
+You can help us translate Tenacity and make it more accessible on [Weblate](https://hosted.weblate.org/projects/tenacity).